20 Best Accounts Receivable Automation Software Shortlist

 - Build custom workflows to define rules, exceptions, and best practices for AR processing

-- Integrate with existing accounting systems and ERP systems
+- Integrate with existing accounting and ERP systems

 AR automation software should also enable these processes with minimal input required from accounting and finance teams.
 As the name suggests, AR automation software is specifically designed to improve efficiency by increasing the percentage of AR workflow that can be automated.